2025 SXI Candidate Questionnaire

 4. If elected, how would you help ensure that Los Verdes continues to be an inclusive and respectful organization?

-Our Membership Committee and Code of Conduct do a lot of the heavy lifting when it comes to ensuring LV is a welcoming and inclusive organization, but we also encourage that atmosphere every time we celebrate our members’ cultures and backgrounds with tifo, comunidad projects, and events like the Pride drag shows or AAPI Lion Dancers.
+Our Membership Committee and Code of Conduct do a lot of the heavy lifting when it comes to ensuring LV is a welcoming and inclusive organization, but we also encourage that atmosphere every time we celebrate our members’ cultures and backgrounds with tifo, communidad projects, and events like the Pride drag shows or AAPI Lion Dancers.

 5. If elected, what is one change that you would make a priority?